JakeSteam/blog-programming/_posts/2024-03-08-lego-junkbot-files-and-director-tips.md

 2. **Search for expletives / emotion words**.
 Words like "[shit](https://github.com/search?q=repo%3AJakeSteam%2Fjunkbot-code+shit&type=code)", "hate", "awful", "sucks" might find hidden text buried away in game files.
 It's how I found the internal level name "Shit Stormsof Floaters"!
 3. **Search for comments**.
 Searching for your language's comment syntax (e.g. `--` or `#comment` for Lingo) might find clues like [debugging log text](https://github.com/search?q=repo%3AJakeSteam%2Fjunkbot-code+%23comment&type=code).
 4. **Skim the assets**.
 You'll almost certainly find unused audio and image assets within the game files, and these can be easy to identify since you won't recognise them from gameplay.
+5. **Look out of bounds**.
+Sometimes assets are hidden outside the window boundaries during development, but will appear within Adobe Director's stage.
-5. **Actually reading the code**.
+6. **Actually reading the code**.
 The final step!
 Skimming over the code will help you find any disabled functionality (e.g. Junkbot has a hidden level editor).

 ## Community

 As with any niche project, I learned a _lot_ along the way.
 Perhaps most importantly, I learned that there's a community of devs working on tools related to preserving Adobe Director projects.
 The developers of both [ProjectorRays](https://github.com/ProjectorRays/ProjectorRays) and [DirectorCastRipper](https://github.com/n0samu/DirectorCastRipper) can be found in [ProjectorRays' cosy Discord server](https://discord.gg/yCfAraZx5E), and there's plenty of Director-y discussion happening there.

 If you find other Adobe Director resources from the last few years (e.g. [a deep-dive into file formats](https://nosamu.medium.com/a-tour-of-the-adobe-director-file-format-e375d1e063c0)) there's a decent chance the author will be in that Discord server!
+For broader Shockwave discussions (with lots of FAQs), there's also the larger [Shockwave Discord server](https://discord.gg/5FDHp8MRma).